QubitExplorer/Recommender-System/README.md

 # Recommender Systems: Let me tell you a story!

-Recommender Systems have become an essential part of our daily digital experiences.
+At its core, a recommendation engine uses computer algorithms to predict and suggest items of interest to users based on their past behaviors and contextual data.
+On the deep learning front, xLSTM and Transformers have been eveolved with latest architectures and plays a very important role in Large Language Models.
+Since recommenders have became an essential part of our daily digital experiences, in this paper we will be leveraging XLSTM architecture based recommenders and will be comparing the results with other modern architectures like Autotransformers, Recurring Neural Networks (RNN) and other Matrix Factorization Methods. xLSTM (extended LSTM) incorporates architectural enhancements like attention mechanism, gating improvments and bidirectional capabilities.
+It will be impactful due to several unique aspects when to compared to the tradional successful methods.

 Here, I will be preparing two distinct versions on this topic:

 1. A formal PDF version, complete with citations and detailed technical explanations of the underlying concepts.
+(NeurIPS Format)

 2. An informal version designed for subject matter experts, focusing on practical applications without deep technical explanations for ease understanding.

+Formal Version:

+XLSTM Architecture:

+Transformers Architecture:

+Matrix Factorization Method:

+Informal Version:

-Here is a quick example for recommendation engine, to get started:
+Here is a quick example for recommendation engine, to get started meanwhile:
 ----------------------------------------------------------------------------------------------------------------
 Lets say, we have three best friends, and all of them were having equal knowledge but totally different varities of interests: